flightphone/ParamGeometry/README.md

 SurfGeometry - class for generating geometry of parametric surface

-ImplicitGeometry - class for generating geometry of implicit surface
+ImplicitGeometry - class for generating geometry of implicit surface.
+Implementation of the Marching Cubes Algorithm in 3d and binary find with n iterations

 Demo: https://flightphone.github.io/paramgeometry.html